What is Latin?

-Latin also provides the groundwork for learning other modern foreign languages as well as to know more deeply their own language.
-It will also provide a strong foundation in linguistic and cultural competence, enabling students to break the boundaries of time and space and access knowledge and understanding of the ancient world, through reading and responding to its language and literature.
-Learning Latin will encourage students to:
+Learning Latin provides an opening to Roman culture and fosters students’ curiosity and understanding of the Classical World.
+Latin will enable students to understand ideas, thoughts and different aspects of life in the Roman Empire through translation and analysis of Latin texts.
+Latin is a stepping-stone for learning other modern foreign languages as well as enabling students to gain a deeper understanding of English.
+It also provides a strong foundation in linguistic and cultural competence, enabling students to break the boundaries of time and space and access knowledge and understanding of the ancient world, through reading and responding to its language and literature.